Whenever someone wants to understand another individual’s motive for a statement or question, they may request further clarification.

 The question “Why do you ask?” is not rude.
 It can be an important question to understand the thoughts of kids and to change the direction of a conversation if someone has asked inappropriate details or tries to bully someone.

 People Asking Personal Questions

 People sometimes ask questions that go beyond personal boundaries.
-For example, they may ask if you want to have children or where your family is from.
+For example, they may ask if you want to have children, where your family is from or about your age.
 If a conversation was already based on a topic like that, it may not be as inappropriate.